claudiomattera/rust-qr-encoder/Readme.md

 Installation
 ----

-Executables for Linux and Windows can be found in the [releases page](https://gitlab.com/claudiomattera/rust-qr-encoder/-/releases).
+Executables for Linux can be found in the [releases page](https://gitlab.com/claudiomattera/rust-qr-encoder/-/releases).

 ### From source